xavier-cr1/clickup-mcp-server/README.md

 [![smithery badge](https://smithery.ai/badge/@TaazKareem/clickup-mcp-server)](https://smithery.ai/server/@TaazKareem/clickup-mcp-server)

-- Subject to occasional network congestion
-- The server is hosted on Smithery.
+The server is hosted on Smithery.
 There, you can preview the available tools or copy the commands to run on your specific client app.

 ## NPX Installation